Cassian of Imola: Life

 Cassian being killed by his pupils.
 From the Dutch Martyrs Mirror.

 Little is known about his life, although the traditional accounts converge on some of the details of his martyrdom.
 He was a schoolmaster at Imola, but rather than sacrifice to the Roman gods, as so ordered by the current emperor, Julian the Apostate, he was condemned to death and turned over to his own pupils.
 Since they were eager for revenge for the many punishments he had inflicted on them, they bound him to a stake and tortured him to death by stabbing him with their pointed iron styli, the devices then used to mark wooden or wax writing tablets.
 Cassian suffered in one of the persecutions of the fourth century, but in which cannot be assigned with any certainty.

 He was interred by the Christians at Imola, where afterwards his relics were honoured with a rich mausolæum.
 His traditional date of martyrdom is August 13, 363, hence August 13 is his feast day on the Roman calendar.
-Cassian is the patron saint of Mexico City, Imola (Italy), Sukošan (Croatia), and of parish clerks.
+Cassian is the patron saint of Mexico City, Imola (Italy), Sukošan (Croatia), the De La Salle Brothers, Lasallian Educators, and of parish clerks.
 Comacchio Cathedral and Cathedral of Brixen are dedicated to him.
 He is also the patron saint of the localities of San Casciano in Val di Pesa and San Casciano dei Bagni (both Italy) and Las Galletas (Tenerife, Spain).
 St Cassian's Centre is named for him.